haltosan/startup/frame.md

 The `create-react-app` CLI is not the only tool that you can use to generate a templated React project.
 For example, there is also `nano-react-app`, that uses [Vite](https://vitejs.dev/) instead of [webpack](https://webpack.js.org/), and results in a very minimal collection of template files.
 If you are comfortable with what `create-react-app` is doing, then you might experiment with some of the other CLI alternatives.
 Otherwise, just stick with `create-react-app` for now.

-## ☑ Assignment

-Experiment with `create-react-app` by creating a test application named `test-react-cli`.
-Run the application using `npm start`.
-Then alter the code by changing the content, deleting functionality, and adding a simple component.
-Finally, build a production deployment version of the application with `npm run build`.
-When you are done submit a comment about something you found interesting, to the Canvas assignment.

-Don't forget to update your GitHub startup repository notes.md with all of the things you learned and want to remember.

 ***

 ***